 Reason: The system cannot find the file specified.

 I’ve found that following the steps below fixes the problem and allows me to boot the virtual machine as it existed at the time of creation.
-DO NOT USE these steps if you need to retain any changes to the machine:
+DO NOT USE these steps if you need to retain any changes made to the virtual machine since the last snapshot:

 Open the *.vmx file in a text editor and find the line that refers to the old snapshot file, which will look something like: